This Journal considers some important health concerns, and offers some health insights into one aspect of healthy cell expression.

-We are addicted to consumerism.
-It is a set cultural phenomenon, definitively evolved in our social structure in the post WWII period.
+We are addicted to consumerism…a set cultural phenomenon, definitively evolved in our social structure in the exuberance of the post WWII period.
 Many of the things we procure because of our acculturated consumerist tendencies are toxic; being laced with endocrine disruptors and petrochemical carcinogens.

 Crestone and Beyond recommends that you research the toxicity of a specific product before you buy it and consume it; especially for those dozen or so products that you use regularly.

 While the front page plot subtitles of this year’s May edition of Southern Living do not thicken well, the recipes in this edition most certainly do…indeed…thicken.

 Page 77 offers a foreshadowing of concepts on pages to come.
 On this page is an advertisement for the International Biscuit Festival in Knoxville, Tennessee, coming this May 15-18.
 Please see www.BiscuitFest.com for more information to satisfy your curiosity about “are they really going to have a 4 day biscuit festival…???”

 This particular festival might be far more indulgent than any festival New Orleans might have to offer as competition, such as the Jazz Festival (sponsored by Shell Oil, of course) and the Crawfish Festival.
 Just for the moment, imagine consuming a bunch of those crawfish that have been creeping and steeping in the petrochemical milieu that the Louisiana bayou marshlands have become.
 Every industrial and agricultural xenobiotic (think xenoestrogen) that you can imagine has made its way down the Ohio, Missouri, and Mississippi River valleys to the Atchafalaya, and on beyond to the festival’s hapless crawfish vectors.